gdassori/covid19_data_miner/docs/ADD_MORE_SOURCES.md

 ### Adding sources

-Is easy to add more sources.
+It's easy to add more sources.

 As it can be seen into an already implemented class [here](https://github.com/gdassori/covid19_data_miner/blob/master/covid_data_miner/src/sources/dpc_ita_github_points_service.py)